 The Baltimore City Community College Refugee Youth Project seeks to improve the lives of Baltimore’s youngest refugees by supporting their academic needs and making their integration simple and meaningful.
 RYP is committed to its mission of creating a safe environment for refugee children to improve their literacy skills, enhance their knowledge of American culture, engage in enriching extracurricular activities, and grow to be confident, caring individuals.

 - Furnish homework help, enhancing core academic skills, in a safe after-school space

 - Provide refugee youth general and targeted practice of the English language

-- Promote creative self-expression to build self-esteem, foster a sense of community among diverse populations and explore themes of identity
+- Promote creative self-expression to build self-esteem, foster a sense of community among diverse populations and explore themes of cultural identity

 - Educate the Baltimore community about young refugees and their families being resettled in the surrounding area